fzero/lhl-lectures/w2d4-user-auth/README.md

 Using that unique key from the cookie, the server can identify a user.
 The _actual_ user information should stay on the server side - you should **never** store sensitive information like emails, passwords or a user's name and address in a cookie!

+### The `express-session` package

+Take a look at [`/code-sessions`](code-sessions) to see a version of the code discussed in class using `express-session`.
+Note that **there isn't such a thing as `res.session`**, as all session information is actually stored on the **server**, and the encrypted cookie stored in the browser is just a _reference_ to that data.

+In this current arrangement, all session data is gone once the server is shut down.
+But!
+The `express-session` package has a whole set of functions designed to save and retrieve functions to a file or database for further use.
+[Be sure to read the docs.](https://github.com/expressjs/session) 😉

 ## User Registration and Login
 For part 2 of the lecture we looked at implementing the user registration and login flow.